Skip to Content

 • Location: 6690 216 St, Langley City

 In 2017, Glow Christmas was launched in Langley, just outside of Vancouver.
-Its original home was at Milner Village Garden Centre and was the world’s largest Christmas lights display.
+Its original home was at Milner Village Garden Centre and was the world’s largest Christmas light experience.

 It immediately became a massive hit because it was created inside a vast greenhouse.
-So regardless of the weather outside, you can stay warm and cozy as your savor the spectacular Christmas light displays and illuminated structures at Glow.
+So regardless of the weather outside, you can stay warm and cozy as your savor the dazzling displays and illuminated structures at Glow.

 As well as their light display, the indoor event includes live entertainment, a visit with Santa, food trucks, and an excellent selection of vendors offering local goods.
 This event is great for families and wheelchair friendly.